Dr Johnson’s House

 Dr Johnson’s House information

-This wonderful house, built in 1700, is a rare surviving example of a Georgian city mansion.
-It has been preserved, as it was the home of the great Georgian wit Samuel Johnson, the author of the first serious dictionary of the English language and the man who proclaimed ‘When a man is tired of London, he is tired of life’.
+This wonderful house, built in 1700, is a rare surviving example of a Georgian mansion in the City.
+It was the home of the great Georgian wit Samuel Johnson, the author of the first serious dictionary of the English language and the man who famously proclaimed, ‘When a man is tired of London, he is tired of life’.